hwelsters/sleepyhead/ROADMAP.md

 from sklearn.mixture import VBGMM
 ```

-Tries stacking, ensemble, boosting and also subsamples
+Tries stacking, ensemble, boosting and also subsamples.
+Maybe make it only for exploratory data analysis?
+Trying every tuned parameter sounds like a pain and may be unnecessary for users.
 I may or may not separate each functional folder into its own GitHub repo